scholarslab/scholarslab.github.io/collections/_events/workshop-2020-04-01-3d-printing-basics.md

 the best practices and equipment for bringing them to life.
 While not necessary, participants can bring a laptop to get better acquainted with the software we’ll introduce.

-Register for the workshop here: https://cal.lib.virginia.edu/event/6406190
+Register for the workshop here: [https://cal.lib.virginia.edu/event/6406190 ](https://cal.lib.virginia.edu/event/6406190)

+Contact Ammon Shepherd with any questions, <a href="mailto:ammon@virginia.edu">ammon@virginia.edu</a>.